skoriche/NGIAB_data_preprocess/README.md

 * GDAL needs to be installed.
 * The 'ogr2ogr' command needs to work in your terminal.

+`sudo apt install gdal-bin` will install gdal and ogr2ogr on ubuntu / wsl

 ## Installation

 To install and run the tool, follow these steps: